mksambell/scrambled/README.md

 4. To clearly see how many lives I have remaining
 5. To be able to shuffle the letters of the anagram
 6. To be able to end the game at any stage
-7. To have helpful feedback on my guesses
+7. To have helpful feedback if I make an input error
 8. To be protected from accidentally ending the game by clicking on links or the end game button
 9. To receive a summary of each game
 10. To have a running total of the words I have solved